JuliaGizmos/GtkReactive.jl/README.md

 ![Imgur](http://i.imgur.com/1MiynXf.png)

-Text output can also be displayed:
+Text output can also be displayed (though not as nicely as in `IJulia` due to HTML and LaTeX support):

 ```
 using GtkInteract, SymPy